How to Help a Friend Who Is Facing Marital Problems

 • Don’t assume your friend is faultless.
 The way your friend interacts with you may differ from the way he or she does in the marriage.
 In intimate relationships, many people regress to interacting the way their parents did, or like they did as a child with their parents or siblings.

 • In general, don’t offer solutions, and especially don’t insist that your way is right.
 “You should…” is unhelpful.
 Your friend, the person with the problem, knows the most about the many parameters of the problem and therefore is the best judge of what route to take.
-Exceptions to this last rule are: a] if there is an emergency; for instance, if your friend is endangered by domestic violence [suggest a domestic violence programme for information, assessment and specialised help]; b] towards the end of a discussion, if the person with the problem has come up with no options and you have some ideas that might help.
+Exceptions to this last rule are: a] if there is an emergency; for instance, if your friend is endangered by domestic violence [suggest a domestic violence program for information, assessment and specialized help]; b] towards the end of a discussion, if the person with the problem has come up with no options and you have some ideas that might help.

 The last thing you want to do if you are going to intervene would be to make the situation worse